1. Scope and Acceptance.

 7.1 Termination for Cause.
 MKS may cancel this Agreement in whole or in part by written or electronic notice, if Supplier: (i) fails to deliver Products or Services in accordance with specified delivery times or milestones, (ii) fails to comply with the Specifications or other MKS requirements; (iii) fails to replace or correct defective Products or re-perform Services as MKS requires; (iv) fails to comply strictly with any provision of this Agreement; (v) becomes insolvent, files a petition for relief under any bankruptcy, insolvency or similar law, makes an assignment for the benefit of its creditors, pursues any other remedy under any law relating to the relief of debtors, or in the event a receiver is appointed for Supplier's property or business, or Supplier takes any action for (or in anticipation of) any of the foregoing; or (vi) there is a change in control or ownership of Supplier's business.

 7.2 Upon Termination for Cause.
 Upon cancellation pursuant to this Section, Supplier shall: (i) supply any portion of the Products or Services for which this Agreement is not cancelled; (ii) be liable for additional costs, if any, for the purchase of similar products and services; and (iii) protect all property in which MKS has or may acquire an interest, and at MKS' request, transfer title and deliver to MKS (a) any completed Products (or deliverables generated during the performance of Services), (b) any partially completed Products and partially completed deliverables generated during the performance of Services and (c) all materials and tooling or other property held or acquired by Supplier in connection with the terminated portion of this Agreement.
-Prices for partially completed Products or Services, materials and tooling requested by MKS to be delivered to MKS shall be negotiated, but in no event shall they exceed the price set forth herein.
+Prices for partially completed Products or Services, materials and tooling requested by MKS to be delivered to MKS shall be negotiated, but in no event shall they exceed the price set forth in the Agreement.
 MKS shall have no further liability to Supplier in the event of termination pursuant to this Section 7.
 MKS' rights and remedies as described herein are in addition to any other rights and remedies provided at law or in equity.

 8. Termination for Convenience.